openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

       - If *T* is a reference type, then it must be *string*.

         *S* must also be a *string* because the class *string* is the *final* class.
-The saved value of the array element and the value of the right-hand operand are used to perform the binary operation (string concatenation) of the compound assignment operator '``+=``'.
+The saved value of the array element, and the value of the right-hand operand are used to perform the binary operation (string concatenation) of the compound assignment operator '``+=``'.
 If this operation completes abruptly, then so does the assignment